A group of high school students in a classroom.

 College Bound Scholarship

 Cecil College offers a College Bound Scholarship.
-Eligible students will pay one-half the regular in-county tuition rate in effect for the semester based upon their residency.
+Eligible students will pay 75% the regular in-county tuition rate in effect for the semester based upon their residency.
 College Bound Scholarship participants must meet the following requirements:

 • be at least 16 years of age or approved for Gifted and Talented admissions;